Robbie Grossman Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals give up the 10th-fewest home runs in baseball (61 total, 1.0 per game).
+- Cardinals pitchers combine to surrender the eighth-fewest home runs in baseball (61 total, one per game).

-- Wainwright (2-1) takes the mound for the Cardinals in his sixth start of the season.
-He has a 6.15 ERA in 26 1/3 innings pitched, with 16 strikeouts.
+- Liberatore (1-1) starts for the Cardinals, his third of the season.

-- His most recent appearance came on Monday against the Kansas City Royals, when the righty tossed five innings, surrendering three earned runs while giving up nine hits.
+- His last appearance was on Friday, May 26 against the Cleveland Guardians, when the left-hander tossed five innings, surrendering four earned runs while allowing five hits.

-- In five games this season, the 41-year-old has put up an ERA of 6.15, with 5.5 strikeouts per nine innings.
-Opponents are hitting .325 against him.

 © 2023 Data Skrive.
 All rights reserved.